tableau/custom-portal-sample/README.md

 To set things up:

-1. Clone this repository (`custom-portal-sample`)
+1. Clone this repository (`custom-portal-sample`).
-2. From your terminal, go to the `custom-portal-js` directory and run `npm install`
+2. From your terminal, go to the `custom-portal-js` directory and run `npm install`.
-3. In `configure_app.js` (found in `custom-portal-sample\custom-portal-js\pages\js\`) -> set the IP to point to the CORS Proxy machine (see below in "Running the app"), set the tag, set user name/password/IP for Tableau Server
+3. Configure the sample (see below).
 4. From the 'custom-portal-sample\custom-portal-js' folder, run 'npm run build'.
 This will create a 'dist' directory which contains all the files needed for the web portal.

+# Configure the Sample

+Inside of `custom-portal-sample/custom-portal-js/pages/js/configure_app.js`, you will need to make sure changes.

+1. Set `server_url` to be the url of your tableau server.
+2. Set `username` and `password` to the username and password of an interactor on the server.
+3. Set `site_name` to the name of the site you want to use.
+This is the site name that appears in the URL when you visit your tableau server (also sometimes refered to as site id).
+4. Set `team_tag` to be a tag that you have on your server.
+This will be used to pull workbooks as part of the sample.
+5. If you are not going to run the CORS Proxy on your local machine, you'll need to update the `cors` entries to point to where you are running the CORS Proxy.

+# Why do I need the CORS Proxy

+[CORS](https://www.html5rocks.com/en/tutorials/cors/) is a technology that allows you to get around the same-origin policy by specifically allowing certain origins to request from your server.

+Tableau Server does not currently support configuring CORS, so you will need to use the CORS proxy to test this sample.

 # Running the app
 You will need to run two things: the CORS Proxy and a local webserver:
 * Start CORS Proxy -> From your terminal in the `custom-portal-js` directory, run `npm run cors`.
 * Start webserver -> From your terminal in the `custom-portal-js` directory run, `npm start` to use the webpack dev server.

+This will start a `webpack-dev-server`, which you can hit using the URL that it outputs (most likely `http://localhost:8080/`).

-Note: You need to pack up all the files (and re-pack them after any edits).
-To do this you simply run `npm run build`.
-Then you copy everything from the `dist` directory to your webserver (or just run a webserver in that directory).
+If you want to serve up the files from a static web server, you can also run `npm run build` which will create the `dist` directory under custom-portal-js.
+Then you can copy the contents of the `dist` directory and serve it from a static web server, or if you have python, go into the `dist` directory and run `python -m SimpleHTTPServer` which will start a web server that can serve the files.

 # Pre-Release Software
 This project currently includes an unsupported, pre-release version of the forthcoming server client library (SCL) for JavaScript (called 'scl-alpha.js') which enables the browser to fetch objects from Tableau Server.
 Once the SCL for JS is released, this sample will be updated to use the released version.